-Registration is primarily through the internet, with in-person and telephone assistance available.
+Registration is primarily online, with in-person and telephone assistance available.
 Students using the web should check carefully that each transaction is completed, and review their registration record.

 The information that follows pertains to registration for credit programs.
-Registration information for programs and courses offered by Continuing Education can be found at ufv.ca/ce or in the Continuing Education brochure, published in late August and December each year.
+Registration information for programs and courses offered by Continuing Education can be found at ufv.ca/ce.

 The Office of the Registrar publishes a Registration Timetable of course offerings prior to each registration period.

-You should plan your courses carefully prior to your registration time.
+Students should plan their courses carefully prior to their registration time.

-Registration times are assigned according to UFV's Order of Registration policy (see Registration order, below).
+Registration times are assigned according to UFV's Order of Registration policy (95) (see Registration order below).

 The Office of the Registrar schedules registration times just prior to the start of each registration period.